It’s too early for this, but doesn’t mean we can’t look ahead. Order is decided by Super Bowl odds.

 18. Arizona Cardinals- Ryan Hayes, OT, Michigan

 Like I said earlier, the tackle class doesn’t appear to be strong.
 Hayes is more experienced than most players on this list with 18 career starts at left tackle.
-He can take another step forward in 2022.
+He can take another step forward in 2022 and become an early first round pick.
 The Cardinals need to eventually invest in their offensive line to protect Kyler Murray.
 If they don’t, things won’t end well.

 19. Tennessee Titans- Josh Downs, WR, North Carolina